Hostage (1983 film)

 Hostage (also known as Savage Attraction) is a 1983 Australian crime film based on a true story.

+Christine Maresch reverted to her maiden name Christine O'Neill and died of hypothermia in April 2023.

 Plot synopsis

 Based on actual events, Christine Lewis is a teenager living in Wollongong in the 1970s and ends up marrying a sadistic German bank robber named Walter Maresch.